MetPX/sarracenia/docs/source/How2Guides/Email_Ingesting_With_Sarracenia.rst

 Extending Polling Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Out of the box, Sarracenia supports polling remoteUrls with HTTP/HTTPS and SFTP/FTP protocols.
+Out of the box, Sarracenia supports polling pollUrl with HTTP/HTTPS and SFTP/FTP protocols.
 Other protocols can be supported by subclassing the sarracenia.flowcb.poll.Poll class.
 Fortunately there is an existing mail poll plugin, which invokes a plugin.
 start by listing available examples::